adman9000/laravel-enom/README.md

 composer require adman9000/laravel-enom
 ```

+Utlises autoloading in Laravel 5.5+.

-Add the following line to your `config/app.php`
+For earlier versions add the following line to your `config/app.php`

 ```php
 'providers' => [